julian-sirkin/tic-tac-toe/README.md

 Unsolved problems:
-My Ui sucks and needs to be addressed.
-The computer took me longer than I thought, and ran out of time.
-I also need to focus on the new game for when you play the computer.
-It works the first game, but then after that it is weird, and the computer won't engage at the right time for the first move or two.
+I need to create a better UI.
+I focused on creating a mvp, after that point, I started to work on a computer opponent.
+This ended up taking more time than expected, so when I have time this will be addressed.

+The computer is a bit buggy.
+When starting a new game, it would struggle on the second game played after the player logged in, so for now, I have removed computer functionality.
+The AI also fails to identify the proper move in one situation.
+Specifically when the computer moves second, and the player plays in a corner.
+The computer will then play in the center of the board, which is the accurate move.
+If the human player then plays in the opposite corner, the computer does not identify the proper move, and will play in one of the other two corners, causing a loss.
 Wireframe:
 https://git.generalassemb.ly/juliansirkin/game-project-scope-study/tree/response